-2. Accounting standards that have been issued but have not yet been adopted introduced changes in accounting policies which will need to be adopted by the council in the 2022-23 financial statements.
-The Code requires implementation from 1 April 2022 and there is therefore no impact on the 2021-22 statement of accounts.
+2. Accounting standards that have been issued but have not yet been adopted

+The Code of Practice on Local Authority Accounting in the United Kingdom 2023-24 (the Code) has introduced changes in accounting policies which will need to be adopted by the council in the 2023-24 financial statements.
+The Code requires implementation from 1 April 2023 and there is there no impact on the 2022/23 statement of accounts.